vandana2807/Price_to_sell/README.md

 if there are duplicates in area list then we take the mean of prices of those duplicates area in a cmplist, find the mean and standard deviation of it if mod of difference between price and mean price is less than 3 times standard deviation add it to final list

-Once we get the final list add the necessary rules
+Once we get the final list add the necessary rules to find the price